EPCCed/eidf-docs/docs/services/gpuservice/index.md

     Changes to the default quota must be discussed and agreed with the EIDF Services team.

+> **NOTE**
+>
+> If you request a GPU on the EIDF GPU Service you will be assigned one at random unless you specify a GPU type.
+> Please see [Getting started with Kubernetes](training/L1_getting_started.md) to learn about specifying GPU resources.

 ## Service Access

 Users should have an [EIDF Account](../../access/project.md).